tgcfoss/zephyr/boards/st/stm32h757i_eval/doc/index.rst

 Zephyr flash configuration has been set to meet these default settings.

-Flashing an application to STM32H747I M7 Core
+Flashing an application to STM32H757I M7 Core
 ---------------------------------------------

-First, connect the STM32H747I Discovery kit to your host computer using the USB port to prepare it for flashing.
+First, connect the STM32H757I Eval kit to your host computer using the USB port to prepare it for flashing.
 Then build and flash your application.

 Here is an example for the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world
-   :board: stm32h747i_disco/stm32h747xx/m7
+   :board: stm32h757i_eval/stm32h757xx/m7
    :goals: build flash

 Run a serial host program to connect with your board: